Bhanditz/phpcache/README.markdown

 - The `key` value defines a tag with which the cached data will be associated.
 - The `data` value can be any type of object (will be serialized).
-- The `expiration` value allows you to define an expiration time.
+- The `expiration` value allows you to define an expiration time (optional).

 To change data you can overwrite it by using the same key identifier.
 Beside the data, the Cache will also store a timestamp.